Monday, March 9, 2020 · 16 min read

 Although gravity is the weakest of the four fundamental forces that keep the universe from flying apart, it is the only one that we can directly perceive.
 Everything on the earth that has mass experiences it, as the force of gravity pulls it toward the iron core at the center of our planet.
 Weight and mass are connected by gravity.

 The world standard unit of measurement of weight is the kilogram (kg).
 Even in the USA, where imperial measurements of weight, distance, and volume are still in wide public use, those units are referenced in the metric SI system.

 So a pound (of weight) in the USA is not defined by another imperial measurement but officially as 0.45359237 kilograms.
 How we calculate kilogram mass was defined by the world’s scientists in 2019 to reference Planck’s constant and removed its reference to a physical specimen.

 If you remove gravity an object does not literally weigh anything, but its mass remains unchanged.
 When you weigh something you’re really measuring that object’s mass as it relates to this planet.
 So in effect, a load cell measures mass.
 But it is only relevant in terms of what it means here on earth.

-But we will focus on strain gage-based load cells they are the most prevalent type used in the world today.
+But we will focus on strain-gage-based load cells they are the most prevalent type used in the world today.
 They are inexpensive, very reliable, and available to handle a wide range of force inputs.
-They are the de facto standard of the weighing industry and provide a full-scale accuracy of 0.25% and better.
+They are the de facto standard of the weighing industry and provide a full-scale accuracy of 0.25% or better.

 When you press your foot once on the measuring plate, the microcontroller “wakes up” and performs a zero offset calibration of the strain gages.
 The digital display then indicates 0.0 kg (or lbs), and it’s ready for you to step on and weigh yourself.